myspc-development/art-test/README.md

 Place a file under `your-theme/widgets/` with the same name as the plugin template (e.g. `donations.php`) to override it.
 If no override exists the template bundled with the plugin is loaded.

+### Widget Fallbacks

+Wrapper functions inside `widgets/stubs.php` call implementation functions like `ap_widget_example()`.
+If those inner functions are missing, stubs are auto-generated from `widgets/fallback-stubs.php`.
+When `WP_DEBUG` is on, using a stub logs a warning so developers know to supply the real widget code.

 ### Running PHPUnit

 The suite depends on the WP test library.
 Run the setup script once and then execute PHPUnit: